What is the size of each class at LMU-CVM?

 What does the Admission Committee use as criteria in the selection of students to admit to the DVM program?

 All applicants to the LMU-CVM are evaluated based on a holistic review of their academic and non-cognitive characteristics.
-Additional information can be found here: Application Process.
+Additional information can be found here.

 Do you require an admissions interview?

-Yes, based upon the decision of the Admission committee, competitive applicants are asked for an interview.
+Yes, based on the decision of the Admission committee, competitive applicants are asked for an interview.
+Find out more about our interview process on our Admissions webpage under "Applicant Review Process".

 Are wildlife, zoo, and exotic animals part of your curriculum?

 Veterinary health issues of all animal species are covered in the curricular content of the educational program.
-Students with an interest wildlife, zoo, and exotic animals will have opportunity during semesters 6 thru 8 to gain clinical experiences in this area.
+Students with an interest in wildlife, zoo, and exotic animals will have opportunities during the first clinical year to gain clinical experiences in this area.

 Does LMU-CVM help me find employment when I graduate?

-Yes, we are committed to helping our graduates identify and secure employment in the veterinary profession following successful completion of the program.
-Please contact Dr. Randy Evans, Associate Dean of Career Services and Professional Development for more information.
+We are committed to supporting our students and graduates seeking employment.
+Please contact Dr. Randy Evans, Associate Dean of Career Services and Professional Development, for more information.

 How much opportunity will I have to focus on areas of most interest to me during the clinical year?